keptn/community/mentorship/gsoc/2022/project-ideas.md

 - Project size: 175 or 350 hours, depending on the scope
 - Difficulty: Medium/High
 - Potential mentor(s): Oleg Nenashev, Brad McCoy

+<a name="keptn-gitops-integration"></a>
+### Integration for GitOps-based Deployment Tools (e.g. ArgoCD/Flux)
+[Flux](https://fluxcd.io/) and [ArgoCD](https://argoproj.github.io/cd) are tools which are widely used to deploy cloud native applications in a GitOps way.
+As such, it would bring a very huge benefit to the ecosystem to find a way how such GitOps tools could be integrated into keptn and return deployment states after the state has been synced.
+This project would be done in collaboration with flux and keptn maintainers.

+- Areas to study/improve: Golang, argocd, flux, deployment, gitops
+- Slack channel for technical discussion: `#keptn-integrations`
+- Project size: 175 hours
+- Difficulty: Medium
+- Potential mentor(s): Thomas Schuetz, Scott Rigby (Weave/Flux)

 <a name="keptn-k6-integration"></a>
 ### Integration service for k6